c0a3bd/UnitySnowboarding/README.md

         * Relates to player Linear Drag
 * Add finish line and collision detectors
 * Add conditions to start game over
+* Add a delay before reloading a game

 # References used